 structure 4, chapel and west plaza steve mellard

-Xcambo was an important trading port located on the North coast of the state of Yucatan.
-It linked up with a vast trade network that spread around and throughout the peninsula, and beyond.
+Xcambo is a Mayan archaeological zone located on the North coast of the state of Yucatan.
+It was an important commercial port and linked up with the vast trade network that spread around, throughout and beyond the peninsula.
 The earliest structures feature Peten style architecture as is found in other well-known sites such as Izamal and Ake, and which date to the Early Classic (250-600 A.D.).
 The area sits on the edge of a lagoon and is part of a broad marshland.
 Salt flats were commercially exploited which provided an important export commodity.
 There are three main architectural groups that make up the site.
 A sacbe (raised white stone road) leads internally from one group to another.
 Others lead out from the core area to smaller, nearby sites.The compact site is easily visited, with most of the structures in a good state of restoration.
 It is located in a sparsely inhabited region, the closest town being Dzemul.

 To reach Xcambo from Merida, take Highway 176 east towards Motul.
 At the turnoff to Baca, go north through that town and continue on the bypass north around Dzemul.
 The turnoff to the site is about 8 miles/13 kms beyond Dzemul.
 It can also be reached from Motul passing north through Telchac, then west through Dzemul.